muni-corn/cocoa/SPEC.md

 - The configuration format MUST be valid TOML v1.0.0
 - The system SHALL provide sensible defaults when no configuration is present
 - Invalid configuration MUST result in a clear error message
+- If a `deny` commit rule value is less than or equal to its `warn` counterpart, the system MUST warn the user whenever the config is loaded

 ### 3.2 configuration schema